eclectic-kitty/notes/Week 2 - Reading - Bill Viola.md

 **Unique path** through work
 no more **master** edit
 no more set speed
+rasio = transmission of intelligence video is getting intelligence
-limitations: skill of producers and users, not tools *Is the amount of work necessary achievable?
+*Is the amount of work necessary achievable?
 We still think in terms of a specific order
 Beginning, memory, conceptualization of experience*

-away from temporal **piece-by-piece** approach of program camera, monocular, tunnel-vision focus spatial total-field approach
+away from temporal **piece-by-piece** approach of program camera, monocular, tunnel-vision focus towards spatial, total-field approach
 **carving out**
 conceptual brain structures

 ## structures